JonasAlfredsson/docker-nginx-certbot/README.md

 }
 ```

-will share the same certificate file, but the certbot command will include all
+will share the same certificate file (the "primary domain"), but the certbot
-listed domain variants.
-The limitation is that you should write all your
+command will include all listed domain variants.
+The limitation is that you
-server blocks that have the same primary domain in the same file.
-The
+should write all your server blocks that have the same primary domain in the
-certificate request from the above file will then become something like this
+same file.
+The certificate request from the above file will then become
-(duplicates will be removed):
+something like this (duplicates will be removed):

 ```
 certbot ... -d yourdomain.org -d www.yourdomain.org -d sub.yourdomain.org